Final report for FNC21-1295

 I learned to plan for and better visualize my planting strategies.
 I also learned a lot through coordinating trainings/events, communications and fellow grant participants.
 This affected my farm operation in a positive manner, as I was prepared for all the phases even before putting any seeds in the ground.
-As a result of this we got a better yield, anticipated pests, and incorporated timely cover cropping, among others.
-Facing challenges like time-consuming hand pollination and terrible windstorms that threatened the farm were learning experiences to better plan for next season.
+The more knowledge, support, and practice encouraged me to expand my planting field in 2022.
+As a result of this we got a better yield, anticipated pests, incorporated timely cover cropping, wind proofed and critter proofed better, among others.
+Off the field I learned more about seed saving, processing, cooking, and eating heritage corn.
+Facing challenges like time-consuming hand pollination and terrible windstorms that threatened the farm were learning experiences to better plan for future seasons.

 I would advise other farmers who want to cultivate non-GMO heritage corn in Northern Indiana to first research the distance between their plots and surrounding commercial plots, get an approximate planting/tassel/harvest date for this commercial (and most likely GMO) corn.
 Secondly, I would recommend corn growers to know the corn variety they wish to plant.
 Know what a "true-to-type" specimen of that variety looks like, as well as days to tassel and days to maturity.
 Third, I would suggest that farmers take into consideration natural/aquired barriers that may impede pollen from commercial plots to reach their farm or backyard plot, such as tree lines, bushes, fences, housing, larger buildings, etc.